Mawiszus/TOAD-GUI/README.md

 This program is not endorsed by Nintendo and is only intended for research purposes.
 Mario is a Nintendo character which the authors don’t own any rights to.
 Nintendo is also the sole owner of all the graphical assets in the game.
-Any use of this program is expected to be on a non-commercial basis.